johnwunder/cti-whittler/README.md

   target_ref: 0
 ```

+## Usage

+Write your objects as above: each object should be valid YAML and separated from other objects by a blank line.
+The icons in the visualization get labeled by the `name` property.

+Relationships can be defined in two ways: first, an integer with the 0-based index of the target.
+Second, a string with the name of the target (obviously requires names to be unique, otherwise it'll just target the first one).
+Relationships include both the `relationship` object (`source_ref`, `target_ref`) as well as any properties ending in `_ref`.

+## Development
 I was learning Angular 2 during this so please ignore all of my terrible coding practices.
 I clearly have no idea what I'm doing.

-## Development
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `-prod` flag for a production build.